kokizzu/lexid/README.md

 ## Gotchas

 it might not lexicographically ordered if:
-- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second for example
+- the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if order doesn't matter if it's the event happened on the same second/nanodescond)
-- the `time` already pass current length, you might want to set `MinTimeLength` to `>6` and `MinNanoTimeLength` to `>11`
+- the `time` segment already pass current length, you might want to set `MinTimeLength` to `>6` and `MinNanoTimeLength` to `>11`
 - you change `Separator` to other character that have lower ASCII/UTF-8 encoding value

 it might duplicate if: